 3. Summary of our audit approach Key audit matters The key audit matter that we identified in the current year was: Valuation and ownership of investments.
-Materiality The materiality that we used in the current year was $\pounds 25.5m$ which was determined on the basis of 1% of net assets as at 31 December 2023.
+Within this report, key audit matters are identified as follows: Similar level of risk.
+Materiality The materiality that we used in the current year was £21.3m which was determined on the basis of 1% of net assets as at 31 December 2024.
 Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
-Significant changes in our approach There were no significant changes in our approach in the current year
+Significant changes in our approach There were no significant changes in our approach in the current year.